ianmac0101/Otter-HiFi/README.md

 1. Hard Coded data: Currently, Otter has some hard coded data including goals.
 Goals included running and meditaiton at startup.
 These have images associated with them, unlike any new goals.
 2. Limited Otter conversation: Otter only responds when certain key words are in the user reponse.
 For example, if user types in a response with the word bad, Otter will give a standard response.
+3. Features note implemented:
+  a) Editing goals
+  b) Sounds with meditations
+  c) memory of state between closing and opening app